zenosu/gitbattle/README.md

 Click the button to start the battle (home page)

-Input GitHub user handlers (input Page)
+Input mutipal GitHub user handlers (input Page)

 The users' account information will be represented and compared, and a competetion result will show (battle page)